The ETCC advisors provide strategic input and shares information to advance the ETCC’s purpose and goals. The advisory role includes:

 California Plug Load Research (CalPlug), UC Irvine

 CalPlug was established to improve energy efficiency in the use and design of appliances and consumer electronic devices.
 CalPlug focuses on energy efficiency solutions, efficiency evaluations of consumer electronics, standards development, education and public outreach, and user-behavior studies.
-CalPlug addresses challenges in plug load efficiency for both residential and commercial buildings by receiving support from and collaborating closely with a variety of stakeholders: utilities, manufacturers, advocacy groups, research institutions, and energy policymakers.
+CalPlug addresses challenges in plug load efficiency for both residential and commercial buildings as well as process load efficiency and on-demand flexibility via its electrification in manufacturing industries by receiving support from and collaborating closely with a variety of stakeholders: utilities, manufacturers, advocacy groups, research institutions, and energy policymakers.

 For more information, visit calplug.org.